Due Process Clause

 A Due Process Clause is found in both the Fifth and Fourteenth Amendments to the United States Constitution, which prohibit the deprivation of "life, liberty, or property" by the federal and state governments, respectively, without due process of law.

-The U.S. Supreme Court interprets these clauses broadly, concluding that they provide three protections: procedural due process (in civil and criminal proceedings); substantive due process, a prohibition against vague laws; and as the vehicle for the incorporation of the Bill of Rights.
+The U.S. Supreme Court interprets these clauses to guarantee a variety of protections: procedural due process (in civil and criminal proceedings); substantive due process (a guarantee of some fundamental rights); a prohibition against vague laws; incorporation of the Bill of Rights to state governments; and equal protection under the laws of the federal government.

 Text

 The clause in the Fifth Amendment to the United States Constitution provides:

 The clause in Section One of the Fourteenth Amendment to the United States Constitution provides:

 Background

-Clause 39 of Magna Carta provided:
+Clause 39 of the original (1215) Magna Carta provided:

+Clause 29 of the 1297 Magna Carta, the edition that was in force at the time of independence and still in force today in England and Wales, reads, in its official translation in The Statutes of the Realm:

-The phrase "due process of law" first appeared in a statutory rendition of the Magna Carta in 1354 during the reign of Edward III of England, as follows:
+The phrase "due process of law" first appeared in a statutory rendition of Magna Carta in 1354 during the reign of Edward III of England, as follows: